-While the focus of this article is recovery in training, recovery from races is also critical.
-Avoid making the mistake of inadequately recovering from a race before jumping back into training:
+While the focus of the article is recovery in training, recovery from races is also critical.
+Avoid making the mistake of inadequate recovery from racing before jumping back into training:

 Rest in: The recovery needed from a race is often determined by how tired you are going in.
 Make sure you are fresh going into the race and you will recover more quickly on the other side.